How do I apply to the graduate program?

-You should have a decision from us before the middle of April.
+You should have a final decision from us by the middle of April.
 You may contact us at any time to ask about the current status of your application.

 Do I have to have an M.A. to apply to the Ph.D.?